 Recommended Dose for Adults

-Within the oncology, cardiology and neurology settings, the recommended dose for adults is 5 – 10 mCi (185 – 370 MBq) as an intravenous injection.
+Within the oncology, cardiology, and neurology settings, the recommended dose of Fludeoxyglucose F 18 Injection for an adult is 5 mCi – 10 mCi (185 MBq – 370 MBq) as an intravenous injection.

 Recommended Dose for Pediatric Patients

-Within the neurology setting, the recommended dose for pediatric patients is 2.6 mCi (96.2 MBq), as an intravenous injection.
+Within the neurology setting, the recommended dose for pediatric patients is 2.6 mCi, as an intravenous injection.
 The optimal dose adjustment on the basis of body size or weight has not been determined [see Use in Special Populations (8.4)].

 - To minimize the radiation absorbed dose to the bladder, encourage adequate hydration.
 Encourage the patient to drink water or other fluids (as tolerated) in the 4 hours before their PET study.